ludescherstudio/pimabox/README.md

 - PHP 7.4+
 - Apache with `.htaccess` support (standard on all shared hosts)
 - `fopen` / `fwrite` enabled (standard)
-- SQLite3 extension enabled (standard on all major hosts)
+- SQLite3 and PDO_SQLITE extensions enabled (standard on all major hosts)
 - `allow_url_fopen` (only for country detection)
 - HTTPS (strongly recommended)